June 08, 2021

 Finding watertight goggles that form a seal with easy-to-adjust straps that stay on while kids splash, play, and laugh can be tough.
 That’s why Frogglez revolutionary strap is so popular with kids and parents.
 The soft neoprene strap attaches to almost any swim goggles and helps keep them from leaking.
 Keeping pool water out of eyes is the best way to prevent irritation.

-Always rinse your hair with clean water as soon as you exit the pool.
+Always rinse your hair with clean water as soon as you exit the pool and wash it thoroughly with a sulfate-free shampoo like Burrows Best Hair & Body Wash.
 The less time you allow the chlorine to stay on your hair, the less opportunity you give it to cause damage.

 Do you ignore the pool signs that say you have to rinse off in the shower before entering the pool?
 Many people do.
 It turns out that rinsing off before swimming is one of the most important things you can do to keep the pool from generating chloramines – those vapors that make the pool smell.